GSA/fpki-guides/_tools/04_fpki_trust_store_management.md

 <br>

 ## How Does This Work?
 The Trust Store Management Script (TSMS) will help you easily select and bundle CA certificates for all known PIV/CAC issuers.
 By default, the script will produce a .p7b (Windows) or .mobileconfig Apple Configuration Profile (macOS) containing all PIV issuer CA certificates.
-Administrators can use the included configuration file (targets.json) to exclude specific certification authority certificates from being included in the output file.
+You can use the included configuration file (targets.json) to exclude specific CA certificates from being included in the output file.

 The script package contains three artifacts:

 **1. targets.json**
 * This is a JavaScript Object Notation (JSON) formatted configuration file.
 Eligible CAs for installation are presented in this file, along with several attributes (e.g., subject, issuer, validity dates, serial number, etc.).
 Any entry with an install status of "TRUE" will be bundled in the output file.

-The example below shows a sample CA entry.

 <p align="center">
 <b>